Are you thinking of selling your rental property?

-Your reasons for deciding to sell might not be the same as another landlord’s.
+Your reasons for deciding to sell might not be the same as other landlords.
 However, by keeping the rationale behind selling as the focal point, you may find this helps you to begin to work out whether you want to evict your current tenant or keep them in the property.

 What's the current market like?

-Another reason to consider the local market demand is to help you work out who you will be selling to.
-If it’s a popular rental area, you could have more interest to sell on to a landlord, but if your rental property is the only one among a street filled with homeowner-owned houses, you might find it easier to sell to someone who wants to make it their own.
+Another reason to consider the local market demand is to help you determine who you will sell to.
+If it's a popular rental area, you could have more interest from another landlord, but if your rental property is the only one among a street filled with homeowner-owned houses, you might find it easier to sell to someone who wants to make it their own.

 If you are selling to another landlord or property investor

 Selling to another landlord or an investor can potentially be easier and ensure you receive rental payments up until you sell the property.
-The downside to this is, you could achieve a lower price for the property, but not necessarily – in the right scenario a high yielding property could achieve a higher value than on the open market.
+The downside is that you could achieve a lower price for the property, but not necessarily – in the right scenario, a high-yielding property could achieve a higher value than on the open market.